 Meat thermometers that can be calibrated for accuracy and instant-read/digital thermometers are our preferred choices.
 These types of thermometers are available at grocery, kitchen and hardware stores.

-See also the Ask USDA knowledge base for more information on proper cooking temperatures.
+Check out USDA’s resource for more information on proper cooking temperatures.

 This should be inserted into the turkey at the beginning of the cooking time and remain inserted in the bird while cooking.
 The temperature indicator will rise slowly as the turkey cooks.
 An oven-proof thermometer is ideal for the whole turkey and the turkey breast.

 These thermometers enable you to measure the internal temperatures of meat with the most accurate reading in the quickest time possible.
 They are not designed to stay in the food during cooking.
-If you use this type, pull the turkey out of the oven far enough to insert the stem about 2 1/2 inches into the thickest part of the meat, but not touching the bones or roasting pan.
+If you use this type, pull the turkey out of the oven far enough to insert the stem about 2 1/2 inches into the thickest part of the meat, but not touching bone or the roasting pan.

 The sensing tip is a small indentation located about 1 1/2 inches from the end of the stem and must be fully inserted into the bird.
 (Look for a tiny dimple on the stem.)
 The temperature should register in about 15-20 seconds.
 Wipe with a sanitizer after each use and before the next use.